Hello! In this video tutorial, we will learn how to cite books and eBooks using the Chicago Notes & Bibliography style, 18th edition.

 Bibliography Example:

-When citing an eBook from a database, include the name of the database.
-The name of this database, Ebook Central, is listed at the top of the screen.
+When citing an eBook from a database, include that name.
+The name of this database, Ebook Central, is shown at the top of the screen.

 Bibliography Example: